Dasharo/lvfs-setup-experimental/README.md

 > Note: firmware upload seems to be broken (see below)

-Log in as newly created and head to `Firmware -> Upload new`.
+Log in as newly created user and head to `Firmware -> Upload new`.
 You can select any file for upload, doesn't have to be an actual firmware image, use `Embargoed` as remote.